joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step2/README.md

 ### Crystal structure

-For this practical session we will calculate the phonon density of states of Ice Ih.
+For this practical session, we will calculate the phonon density of states of Ice Ih.
 The directory `structure` contains a cif file for Ice Ih.

 ![IceIh_std.png](figures/IceIh_std.png)

-The calculation consist of the following:
+The calculation consists of the following:
 1. Prerequisite
 2. Introduction
 3. Input parameter optimization